On Cremona Transformations of P^3 which factorize in a minimal form: Introduction

-In order to get our results we need to describe all type II links, under the above specialness assumption, connecting $\PP^3$ to a projective 3-folds of Picard number 1, that is, to a rational Fano 3-fold (Theorem \ref{thm1}).
-We will use the classification of Fano 3-folds of Picard number 1 obtained by V. Iskovskih in \cite{Isk77} and \cite{Isk78} and these papers will be our main references for Fano 3-folds properties; for the rationality of Fano 3-folds we also consult \cite{Be77}, \cite{IskSho}, \cite{Isk80}, \cite{Isk83} and \cite{Voi88}.
+In order to obtain our results we describe all links of type II, under the above specialness assumption, connecting $\PP^3$ to a projective 3-fold of Picard number 1, that is, to a rational Fano 3-fold (Theorem \ref{thm1}).
+We use the classification of Fano 3-folds of Picard number 1 obtained by V. Iskovskih in \cite{Isk77} and \cite{Isk78}; these papers will be our main references for Fano 3-folds properties.

+We notice that some time after this work has been archived as preprint on arxiv.org (see \cite{Pa2011}) J. Blanc and S. Lamy presented there a classification of Sarkisov links coming from the blowup of $\PP^3$ along a smooth curve; their classification (which includes also links of type I) generalize our Theorem \ref{thm1} since they consider links containing some kind of small contractions (see \cite{BlLa2011}, to appear as \cite{BlLa2012}).

-{\bf Acknowledgements} We thank Arnaud Beauville and Massimiliano Mella for some useful references and comments.
+{\bf Acknowledgments} We thank Arnaud Beauville and Massimiliano Mella for some useful references and comments.